top of page

 • Create cover title ideas and motivational quotes

-💡 Example prompt to save to your notes: “Give me 5 unique planner ideas for busy moms.
+“Give me 5 unique planner ideas for [your target audience] .
 Include page types, cover ideas, and bonus features.”

 Step 2: Design Your Planner